yjunyeu/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to add a person
+1. User request to add a contact
-2. AddressBook adds the person and shows success message and new entry
+2. NUSConnect adds the contact

     Use case ends.

 **Use case: Listing directory**

 **MSS**

-1. User request to list AddressBook
+1. User request to list contacts
-2. AddressBook shows the list of persons
+2. NUSConnect shows the list of contacts

     Use case ends.